ImLJS/Wordle/README.md

-# React Wordle Game
+# Wordle

-Welcome to the React Wordle game!
+Welcome to the Wordle game!
 Wordle is a simple word game where you have to guess a hidden word within a limited number of attempts.

 ## How to Play